 Finally, the long-standing interest in Transplantation Surgery at Penn, under the direction of Dr. Abraham Shaked, has provided a strong clinical exposure in the areas of hepatic, renal, and pancreatic transplantation.

-As a result of this extraordinarily broad-based clinical experience, the surgical residents at Penn frequently will rank at the 90th percentile on the most complex cases including, but not limited to esophagectomy, gastrectomy, ileo-anal pull-through reconstruction, hepatic resection, biliary reconstruction, pancreatoduodenectomy, parathyroidectomy, adrenalectomy, pulmonary lobectomy, and renal transplantation.
+As a result of this extraordinarily broad-based clinical experience, the surgical residents at Penn frequently will rank at the 90th percentile on the most complex cases including, but not limited to esophagectomy, gastrectomy, ileo-anal pull-through reconstruction, hepatic resection, biliary reconstruction, pancreatoduodenectomy, parathyroidectomy, adrenalectomy, pulmonary lobectomy, and renal transplantation. surgeons in training.